davidlukerice/asNEAT/README.md

-asNEATjs
+asNEATjs - Audio Synthesis - NeuroEvolution of Augmenting Topologies
 ========

-Audio Synthesis - NeuroEvolution of Augmenting Topologies built on the Web Audio API
+An instrument evolution and audio synthesis library built on top of the Web Audio API.